 Due dates for completed online applications are as follows:

 - Classroom Innovation Grant: November 1 & May 1

 - Pedagogy Travel Grant: the 1st of every month

 Regardless of submission date, all projects that receive grant funding must be completed prior to June 30th of the funded year.

-Grants are funded by the Center for Teaching and Learning and the Office of Instructional Technology.
+Grants are funded by the Center for Teaching and Learning.
 Depending on the needs of the project, funding may be in the form of reimbursement or direct payment to a vendor/service/individual, payment of conference fees, and/or travel.
 Individual operation plans will be managed in conjunction with the Center for Teaching and Learning.